What Others Say

 Questions about on-campus housing should be directed to Taylor Waters, director of student services, at 410-626-2512 or e-mail taylor.waters(at)sjc.edu.

-The St. John’s College 1Card is the official identification card of St. John’s College.
+The St. John’s College 1Card is the college’s official identification card.
 Issued to all members of the college community, it is required for identification and access to essential campus services.
-It also offers a convenient account for making purchases on campus.
+It also offers the convenient option of establishing an account for making purchases on campus.

 Meal Plans – Swipe the 1Card to access your meal plan at the Randall Dining Hall.